ArchimidisM/imaginy-theme/readme.txt

 == IMAGINY ==

-Imaginy is one of the best free personal blogging theme.
-It is a great theme for blogs, magazines, personal portfolios, and so much more.It is fully responsive because it is built on Twitter Bootstrap famous framework.
+Imaginy is one of the best free personal blogging theme.It is a great theme for blogs,magazines, personal portfolios, and so much more.It is fully responsive because it is built on Twitter Bootstrap famous framework.

 /**********************************************************/